 - Credit-based loans are made by a lending institution

-- Cannot be consolidated with federal student loans
+- Cannot always be consolidated with federal loans.
+Consolidation is up to the private lender.

 - May not offer the same protections that the federal loans offer, such as, options to delay repayment or change repayment conditions.

-- Don't qualify for IRS interest deduction on federal income tax return
+- May qualify for IRS interest deduction on federal income tax return

 Tips for selecting a private loan